Uri Geller: Television and film career

-Geller became famous demonstrating on television what he claimed to be psychokinesis, dowsing, and telepathy.
-His performance included spoon bending, describing hidden drawings, and making watches stop or run faster.
-Geller said he performs these feats through willpower and the strength of his mind.
-His apparent ability to bend metal objects during his television appearances came to be known as the "Geller effect" and made Geller a celebrity.
+Geller became famous demonstrating on television what he claimed to be psychokinesis, dowsing and telepathy.
+His performance included spoon bending, describing hidden drawings and making watches stop or run faster.
+Geller said he performed those feats through willpower and the strength of his mind.
+His apparent ability to bend metal objects during his television appearances came to be known as the "Geller effect" and made him a celebrity.
 The work of magician and investigator James Randi was the main factor in revealing that Geller's actual methods were stage magic tricks.

-In 1973, Geller appeared on The Tonight Show Starring Johnny Carson, an appearance recounted in the Nova documentary episode "Secrets of the Psychics" hosted by Randi on PBS.
+In 1973, Geller appeared on The Tonight Show Starring Johnny Carson, an appearance recounted in both Randi's book The Truth About Uri Geller and in the Nova documentary episode "Secrets of the Psychics" hosted by Randi on PBS.

-In the documentary, Randi says that "Johnny had been a magician himself and was skeptical" of Geller's claimed paranormal powers, so prior to the date of taping, Randi was asked "to help prevent any trickery"; accordingly, the show prepared their own props without informing Geller, and did not let Geller or his staff "anywhere near them".
+In the documentary, Randi says that "Johnny had been a magician himself and was skeptical" of Geller's claimed paranormal powers, so before the date of taping, Randi was asked "to help prevent any trickery"; accordingly, the show's staff prepared its own props without informing Geller and did not let Geller or his staff "anywhere near them".
 When Geller joined Carson on stage, he appeared surprised that he was not going to be interviewed, but instead was expected to display his abilities using the provided articles.
-Geller said, "This scares me", and, "As you know, I told your people what to bring", and "I'm surprised because before this program your producer came and he read me at least 40 questions you were going to ask me".
-Geller was unable to display any paranormal abilities, saying, "I don't feel strong", and expressed his displeasure at feeling he was being "pressed" to perform by Carson.
+Geller said "This scares me" and "As you know, I told your people what to bring", and "I'm surprised because before this program your producer came and he read me at least 40 questions you were going to ask me".
+Geller was unable to display any paranormal abilities, saying "I don't feel strong", and expressed his displeasure at feeling he was being "pressed" to perform by Carson.
 According to Adam Higginbotham: